marijnh/Eloquent-JavaScript/10_modules.md

 By defining `require`, `exports` as ((parameter))s for the generated wrapper function (and passing the appropriate values when calling it), the loader makes sure that these bindings are available in the module's ((scope)).

 An important difference between this system and ES modules is that ES module imports happen before a module's script starts running, whereas `require` is a normal function, invoked when the module is already running.
-Unlike `import` declarations, `require` calls _can_ appear inside function, and the name of the dependency can be any expression that evaluates to a string, whereas `import` only allows plain quoted strings.
+Unlike `import` declarations, `require` calls _can_ appear inside functions, and the name of the dependency can be any expression that evaluates to a string, whereas `import` only allows plain quoted strings.

-At the time of writing, the JavaScript community is still in the process of moving from CommonJS to the ES module style.
-This has been a slow process.
-Many packages on NPM still contain only CommonJS code.
-Fortunately, many tools (including Node.js) allow you to import CommonJS code in your ES modules using `import` declarations.
+The transition of the JavaScript community from CommonJS style to ES modules has been a slow and somewhat rough one.
+But fortunately we are now at a point where most of the popular packages on NPM provide their code as ES modules, and Node.js allows ES modules to import from CommonJS modules.
+So while CommonJS code is still something you will run across, there is no real reason to write new programs in this style anymore.

 ## Building and bundling